ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

   - **Method**: A function that is *part of a class* in object-oriented programming (but colloquially, often used interchangeably with function).
 ### Programming paradigms
   - **Procedural Programming:** where procedural code is the one that directly instructs a device on how to finish a task in logical steps.
   - **Object-Oriented Programming:** A programming paradigm where programmers define custom data types that have custom methods embedded within them.
-A concept or an abstraction is created before excuting some other commands.
+A concept or an abstraction is created before executing some other commands.
   - **Event-Driven Programming:** A type of programming where the program generally awaits and reacts to events rather than running code linearly.
 ### Operators
 - **Operators:** Specific, simple functions that act on primitive data types, like integers and strings.